Convex-Dev/design/docs/tutorial/convex-lisp/lisp-guide.md

 => 24
 ```

-Hopefully, it is now clear why Lisp puts parentheses *before* the function name: it means that expressions can trivially be constructed as a single list, but prepending (`cons`) the desired function name to the list of arguments.
-Code generation becomes simple: just construct the expression you want!
+It is now clear why Lisp puts parentheses *before* the function name: expressions can be constructed as a single list, prepending the desired function to the list of arguments (often using `cons`).
+Code generation for arbitrary expressions becomes simple: just construct the code you want as a data structure!

-### SECURITY: Important note for `eval`
+### SECURITY: Take care with `eval`

 You should **NEVER** use `eval` on data from an untrusted source.
 It will be able to execute anything that you can in your environment - including helping itself with any coins and tokens controlled by your account.
 If you are unsure whether this is a risk or not, a good rule is that you should avoid using `eval` at all in any environment with economically valuable assets.

 ## Functional Programming